Lucas-van-Dam/Resonance/README.md

 - stb_image

 # Building
 To build this project, make sure you have llvm downloaded on your machine, if you chose a non-standard install path change the llvm path in the Directory.build.props.
-Clone the project onto your machine, run the Setup-Windows.bat script in the scripts folder to generate all the project files and link the dependencies, then just open the solution and build.
+Clone the project onto your machine, run the GenerateReflectionData.bat and Setup-Windows.bat scripts in the scripts folder to generate all the project files and link the dependencies, then just open the solution and build.